 The key to creating an asphalt swimmer in Photoshop are blend modes.
 Using the correct ones will help you to create realistic ripples on the concrete or the surface you’re working with.
 For this particular effect I used the Overlay Blend.
 I created a copy of the girl inside the water first

-The reason why I did it is because when I turned the photo of the girl to Black and White, it is close to neutral gray which combined with the Overlay Blend mode turns it almost invisible and only the ripples will remain.
+The reason why I did it is that when I turned the photo of the girl to Black and White, it is close to neutral gray which combined with the Overlay Blend mode turns it almost invisible and only the ripples will remain.

 I left the other copy of the girl on normal and masked the water.
 Select the girl using the Quick Selection Tool (Q) and create a layer mask hiding the water.
-Than you can mask the hair and reveal parts around it using a soft brush and low Opacity.
+Then you can mask the hair and reveal parts around it using a soft brush and low Opacity.
 About 50 for Opacity and 20 for Flow.

 With a few adjustment layers, you can integrate your road swimmer a bit better on the background.
 In this case, I used a Brightness/Contrast Adjustment as a clipping mask to add more contrast.
 Also, with a few global adjustments, you can create a better looking final image.
 Check the video for more information.